-While planning your family trip to Vancouver, there are two things to consider: whether or not to stay at a Downtown Vancouver location and whether or not you should bring--or rent--a car.
+While planning your family trip to Vancouver, there are two points to consider: whether or not to stay at a Downtown Vancouver location and whether or not you should bring--or rent--a car.

 Pan Pacific Hotel Vancouver